Just a quick peek for you.

-George bought a little antique dresser last week and very
+George bought a little antique dresser last week and was very excite to arrive home with it in his van.

 Looking at it in the back of the van, I have to admit

-I was perplexed because it looked nice as is.
+I was perplexed because it looked nice as it was.

 I had assumed it was for me to work on.